Food system: Impacts of conventional food systems

-Lower food costs and greater food variety can be directly attributed to the evolution of conventional food systems.
+The development of conventional food systems is directly responsible for decreased food prices and increased food variety.
 Agronomic efficiency is driven by the necessity to constantly lower production expenses, and those savings can then be passed on to the consumer.
 Also, the advent of industrial agriculture and the infrastructure built around conventional food systems has enabled the world population to expand beyond the "Malthusian catastrophe" limitations.
 According to the IPCC, food supply per capita has increased by more than 30% since 1961.

 However, conventional food systems are largely based on the availability of inexpensive fossil fuels, which is necessary for mechanized agriculture, the manufacture or collection of chemical fertilizers, the processing of food products, and the packaging of the foods.
 The increase in the availability of food since 1961 has primarily been driven by an 800% increase in the use of nitrogen fertilizers (which are fossil fuel dependent) and high water usage (an increase of over 100% since 1961).

 The impacts of these intense resource processes are many a varied: food processing began when the number of consumers started proliferating.
 The demand for cheap and efficient calories climbed, resulting in nutrition decline; and industrialized agriculture, due to its reliance on economies of scale to reduce production costs, often leads to the compromising of local, regional, or even global ecosystems through fertilizer runoff, nonpoint source pollution, and greenhouse gas emission.